gdwinco/jboss-amq-demo/Readme.md

 #About
-Some simple scripts that show how to set up and use Red Hat AMQ 7 with Red Hat Openshift Container Platform.
+These scripts that show how to set up and use Red Hat AMQ 7.2 with Red Hat Openshift Container Platform.

 Important notes:
 - Assumes password authentication